Osank31/Calci/README.md

     npm run dev
     ```

-6. Open your browser and go to `http://localhost:3000` to access the app.
+6. Open your browser and go to `http://localhost:3000` to access the app, or visit the live version at [Calci](https://calci-xhu7.onrender.com/).

 ## Package Dependencies